Article: How Much Do You Need to Squat Before Wearing a Lifting Belt?

 Choosing the Right Lifting Belt

-There are two main types of lifting belts: powerlifting belts and weightlifting belts.
-Powerlifting belts are typically wider and provide more support, making them ideal for heavy squats and deadlifts.
-Weightlifting belts are narrower and more flexible, which makes them more suitable for Olympic lifts and other movements that require more mobility.
+Once you've decided to start using a lifting belt, the next step is to choose the right one.
+There are two main types of lifting belts: powerlifting belts, which are typically wider and provide more support for heavy squats and deadlifts, and weightlifting (Olympic) belts, which are narrower and more flexible, suited to lifts that need more mobility.

 Conclusion